HIF Tasmania eFuels Facility (Updated for new South Burnie location)

 Project description

-In July 2022, it was announced that HIF Asia Pacific, a wholly owned subsidiary of HIF Global, had filed a Notice of Intent with the Tasmanian Environment Protection Authority to begin the approval process for the development of a large-scale Synthetic eFuels facility, planned to be constructed around 30 kilometres south of Burnie in Tasmania.
+Development of the project was announced in July 2022 with HIF Asia Pacific, a wholly owned subsidiary of HIF Global, noting that it had begun the approval process for the development of a large-scale Synthetic eFuels facility.
+Initial plans were for the facility to be located on a sustainable forestry plantation at Hampshire around 30 kilometres south of Burnie in Tasmania.

 In October 2023, HIF Global and petroleum refiner ENEOS announced a co-operation agreement designed to encourage the sale of carbon neutral fuel in Japan.
 The agreement focuses on the supply of eFuels from HIF’s portfolio of developments in South America, the USA and Australia to ENEOS.

 In March 2024, HIF Global announced an agreement between itself and Japanese companies Idemitsu Kosan and Mitsui O.S.K.
-Lines (MOL) that outlines how the companies will explore the potential for supplying carbon dioxide from Japan for use as a feedstock for the e-fuels production process in HIF facilities under development in the USA, Australia and Chile: HIF Global will assess demand for carbon dioxide in its eFuels production facilities around the world, Idemitsu will study the capture of carbon dioxide in Japan and MOL will examine the transportation and shipping of carbon dioxide from Japan and eFuels to Japan.
+Lines (MOL) that outlines how the companies will explore the potential for supplying carbon dioxide from Japan for use as a feedstock for the e-fuels production process in HIF facilities under development in the USA, Australia and Chile.